samrecile/dataSciencePracticeProjects/README.md

 # dataSciencePracticeProjects

+## About This Project
-This repository is a collection of practice projects I'm building with Python's data science stack (pandas, sklearn, np, seaborn, matplotlib, etc).
+- This repository is a collection of practice projects I built with Python's data science stack while going through Codecademy's Data Science career path course and O'Reilly's Python Data Science Handbook.

+### Built With
+-	Pandas
+- Numpy
+- Sklearn
+- Matplotlib
+- Seaborn